 1. Contribution limits

-RRSP contribution limits for Canadians continue to increase every year.
-Your allowable contribution is 18% of your earned income from the previous year to a maximum of $26, 230 for 2018.
+Your allowable contribution is a lesser of $29,210 or 18% of earned income, less pension adjustment for 2022.
 You may also be able to tap into any unused contribution room you have carried forward from previous tax years.

 2. Contributions are tax deductible

-Allowable contribution is deducted from your gross taxable income for the year and you may end up with a tax refund (which many recommend putting right back into your RRSP for next year or even a portion into your TFSA).
-This makes an RRSP an ideal first choice for savings especially for high-income earners.
+Allowable contributions are deducted from your gross taxable income for the year, and you may end up with a tax refund (which many recommend putting right back into your RRSP for next year or even a portion into your TFSA).
+This makes an RRSP an ideal first choice for savings especially for high-income earners, as you will receive a tax deduction in years where you are in a higher marginal tax rate than you might be when you withdraw from the account to supplement income.

 3. Defer the taxes

-Income tax paid on RRSP investment growth is deferred until you start income payments in your retirement years.
-RRSPs must be converted to a Retirement Income Fund (RIF) after age 71.
-Withdrawals from RIFs are fully taxable, as such, annual withdrawal amounts may reduce government Old Age benefits.
-Those with a rich pension plan, working in retirement or major sources of alternative income, may want to consider additional savings options, such as a TFSA, in consultation with a financial advisor.
+Investments inside an RRSP grow on a tax-deferred basis; tax is payable when funds are withdrawn.
+Funds typically stay invested until you start income payments in your retirement years.
+RRSPs must be converted to a Registered Retirement Income Fund (RRIF) by the end of the year you turn 71.
+Withdrawals from RRIFs are fully taxable, and annual withdrawal amounts may reduce government Old Age Security benefits.
+Those with a rich pension plan, are working in retirement, or have other sources of alternative income, may want to consider additional savings options, such as a TFSA, in consultation with a financial advisor.

 Tax Free Savings Accounts